 The Fabletics Deal-Breaker

 Customer service was the deal-breaker for me, seriously.
-The Caicos capris had been won as a prize in an Instagram contest, and Fabletics first sent me the wrong size capris.
+The Caicos capris had been won as a prize in an Instagram contest, and Fabletics first sent me the wrong size capris, even though I had specified my size in my entry form (and as a long-time customer of Fabletics, the company also had all of my sizing information at its fingertips).
 At first, customer service wouldn’t replace the capris:

 Great, I now had a pair of capris that I couldn’t wear, even though I provided Fabletics with my correct size.
 It was only at the behest of the Influencer Relations Coordinator that the pants got replaced.
-Of course, they ripped.
+Of course, they ripped, because Fabletics quality isn’t what it used to be.
 And when I complained, this is the response I got:

 I Was Just Plain Embarrassed

-Ultimately, I couldn’t keep quiet any longer.
+Ultimately, I wanted to be fully transparent with my readers and let them know what was going on at Fabletics.
 I don’t want anyone else to sign up for Fabletics and be disappointed.
 Know what it’s really like when you go into it.
 That’s all I ask.